ritiek/piano-rs/README.md

         --receiver-address <ADDRESS>    Set the IP Address and Port to which the receiver socket will bind to (Default:
                                         0.0.0.0:9999)
-    -r, --record-file <FILEPATH>        Record notes to .yml file (Default: None) --sender-address <ADDRESS>      Set the IP Address and Port to which the sender socket will bind to (Default:
+    -r, --record-file <FILEPATH>        Record notes to .yml file (Default: None) --sender-address <ADDRESS>      Set the IP Address and Port to which the sender socket will bind to.
+A port of 0 implies to bind on a random unused port (Default: 0.0.0.0:0) -s, --sequence <AMOUNT>             Frequency sequence from 0 to 5 to begin with (Default: 2) -v, --volume <AMOUNT>               Set initial volume for notes (Default: 1.0)
-                                        0.0.0.0:9998)
-    -s, --sequence <AMOUNT>             Frequency sequence from 0 to 5 to begin with (Default: 2) -v, --volume <AMOUNT>               Set initial volume for notes (Default: 1.0)
 ```